-Many networked services, such as Facebook and Amazon, are provided by multi-tier data center infrastructures.
-A primary goal for these applications is to provide good response time to users; these response time targets typically translate to some response time Service Level Agreements (SLAs).
+DOI 10.1145/2382553.2382556 http://doi.acm.org/10.1145/2382553.2382556 response time to users; these response time targets typically translate to some response time Service Level Agreements (SLAs).
 In an effort to meet these SLAs, data center operators typically over-provision the number of servers to meet their estimate of peak load.
-These servers are left "always on," leading to only 10-30% server utilization [2, 3].
-In fact, [35] reports that the average data center server utilization is only 18% despite years of deploying virtualization aimed at improving server utilization.
+These servers are left "always on," leading to only 10-30% server utilization [Armbrust et al. 2009; Barroso and Hölzle 2007].
+In fact, Snyder [2010] reports that the average data center server utilization is only 18% despite years of deploying virtualization aimed at improving server utilization.
 Low utilization is problematic because servers that are on, while idle, still utilize 60% or more of peak power.

 To reduce wasted power, we consider intelligent dynamic capacity management, which aims to match the number of active servers with the current load, in situations where future load is unpredictable.
-Servers which become idle when load is low could be either turned off, saving power, or loaned out to some other application, or simply released to a cloud computing platform, thus saving money.
-Fortunately, the bulk of the servers in a multi-tier data center are application servers, which are stateless, and are thus easy to turn off or give away - for example, one reported ratio of application servers to data servers is 5:1 [12].
+Servers that become idle when load is low could be either turned off, saving power, or loaned out to some other application, or simply released to a cloud computing platform, thus saving money.
+Fortunately, the bulk of the servers in a multi-tier data center are application servers, which are stateless, and are thus easy to turn off or give away-for example, one reported ratio of application servers to data servers is 5:1 [Facebook 2011].
 We therefore focus our attention on dynamic capacity management of these front-end application servers.

 Part of what makes dynamic capacity management difficult is the setup cost of getting servers back on/ready.
 For example, in our lab the setup time for turning on an application server is 260 seconds, during which time power is consumed at the peak rate of 200W.
 Sadly, little has been done to reduce the setup overhead for servers.
 In particular, sleep states, which are prevalent in mobile devices, have been very slow to enter the server market.
-Even if future hardware reduces the setup time, there may still be software imposed setup times due to software updates which occurred when the server was unavailable [12].
-Likewise, the setup cost needed to create virtual machines (VMs) can range anywhere from 30s - 1 minute if the VMs are locally created (based on our measurements using kvm [21]) or 10 - 15 minutes if the VMs are obtained from a cloud computing platform (see, for example, [1]).
+Even if future hardware reduces the setup time, there may still be software imposed setup times due to software updates which occurred when the server was unavailable [Facebook 2011].
+Likewise, the setup cost needed to create virtual machines (VMs) can range anywhere from 30s-1 minute if the VMs are locally created (based on our measurements using kvm [Kivity 2007]) or 10-15 minutes if the VMs are obtained from a cloud computing platform (see, e.g., Amazon Inc. [2008]).
 All these numbers are extremely high, when compared with the typical SLA of half a second.